MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 ## Securing Identity in accordance with Executive Order 14028 on Cybersecurity & OMB Memorandum 22-09

 The [Executive Order 14028 on Improving the Nations Cyber Security](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity) & [OMB Memorandum 22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf) includes specific actions on Zero Trust.
-Identity actions include employing centralized identity management systems, use of strong phishing-resistant MFA, and incorporating at least one device-level signal in authorization decision(s).
-For detailed guidance on implemening these actions with Microsoft Entra ID see [Meet identity requirements of memorandum 22-09 with Microsoft Entra ID](/entra/standards/memo-22-09-meet-identity-requirements).
+Identity actions include employing centralized identity management systems, use of strong phishing-resistant MFA, and incorporating at least one device-level signal in authorization decisions.
+For detailed guidance on implemening these actions with Microsoft Entra ID, see [Meet identity requirements of memorandum 22-09 with Microsoft Entra ID](/entra/standards/memo-22-09-meet-identity-requirements).

 ## Products covered in this guide